hyperledger-labs/blockchain-carbon-accounting/open-offsets-directory/README.md

 # Voluntary Carbon Offsets Directory

-This is an initial implementaiton of the [Voluntary Carbon Offsets Directory](https://wiki.hyperledger.org/display/CASIG/Voluntary+Carbon+Offsets+Directory+Research+Project) using a database.
+This is an initial implementation of the [Voluntary Carbon Offsets Directory](https://wiki.hyperledger.org/display/CASIG/Voluntary+Carbon+Offsets+Directory+Research+Project) using a database.
 See https://wiki.hyperledger.org/display/CASIG/Voluntary+Carbon+Offsets+Directory+-+Implementation for more details.

 ## Setup